mesosphere/dcos-docs-site/pages/1.11/installing/index.md

 - Using Chef
 - Using Puppet

 ## Production
-The production installation method is a flexible way to configure and install DC/OS on a cluster.
+You can configure and install DC/OS on your cluster using the following installation method.
 This method was previously called Custom Installation.

-### Installation
+### Production Installation
  This installation method is used to install production ready DC/OS that can be upgraded.
 You can package the DC/OS distribution and connect to every node manually to run the DC/OS installation commands.
 This method is recommended if you want to integrate with an existing system or if you do not have SSH access to your cluster.